UPPMAX/uppmax4DL/docs/login_bianca.md

 ## Log in

-- You can ogin either through ThinLinc or via ssh
+- You can log in either through ThinLinc or via ssh
 - If you are using graphics of an kind, use ThinLinc
 - Otherwise, if you just ned the commandline, it is enough to use ssh.
     - ssh from home terminal